Spine Extension

 - 1

-Lie face down on a mat with your arms extended overhead and legs straight.
+Lie face down on the floor with your arms extended straight overhead and your legs straight behind you.

 - 2